Shanghai Weather in February

 Yu Yuan's surrounding bazaar area has good shopping opportunities for traditional Chinese products, gold, and jewels.
 There are other shopping streets for New Year's too.
 Also read The Top Five Old Streets in Shanghai.

-Travel: If Chinese New Year falls on February (see dates), keep in mind that it is the busiest time for travel as China's population is on the move during this period.
+If Chinese New Year falls on February, keep in mind that it is the busiest time for travel as China's population is on the move during this period.
 Book early, as flights and trains are in huge demand.
 If your travel dates coincide with the festival, be fully prepared.

 Beat the annual rush.
 Let us help you plan a personalized Shanghai tour.
-If you are interested in touring the region including any of these places, or just want to book reservations for hotels, contactus.
+Here are our most popular Shanghai tours for your reference: